37Rb/discourse-chatbot-kb-tools/README.md

 # Discourse Chatbot Embedding Tools

 Semantic search is great but trying to optimize or troubleshoot it can be difficult because it happens behind the scenes.
-Embeddings Tools is a command line program that helps you see what's happening behind the curtain.
+Embedding Tools is a command line program that helps you see what's happening behind the curtain.
 You can easily

 * Run a semantic search and see which posts show up at the top, along with their similary scores
 * Calulate the similarity score between a search query and post embedding